Hernia (All Types) Surgery: Everything You Need to Know

 Inguinal Hernia

-This is the most common type and happens in the groin.
-It’s more prevalent in men.
+The most common type, occurring in the groin — more prevalent in men.

-Symptoms: A visible bulge in the groin area, discomfort while bending or lifting, and a feeling of heaviness.
+Symptoms: A visible bulge in the groin, discomfort while bending or lifting, and a feeling of heaviness.

 Femoral Hernia

-Less common and more likely to affect women, this hernia appears near the upper thigh.
+Less common, more likely to affect women, appearing near the upper thigh.

-Risks: It has a higher chance of strangulation and often requires prompt surgical attention.
+Risks: Higher chance of strangulation — often requires prompt surgical attention.

 Umbilical Hernia

-Note: Many infant cases resolve on their own, but adults may require surgery.
+Note: Many infant cases resolve naturally, but adult cases often need surgery.

 Hiatal Hernia

-Here, the stomach pushes through the diaphragm into the chest.
-It’s often associated with acid reflux.
+The stomach pushes through the diaphragm into the chest — commonly linked with acid reflux.

 Symptoms: Heartburn, bloating, and chest pain.